Apps72/Dev.Data/ReadMe.md

 ## Introduction

-This C# library simplify all SQL Queries to external database.
+This C# library simplify all SQL Queries to external databases.
 An implementation for SQL Server is included.

     int count = cmd.ExecuteScalar<int>();
     var emps = cmd.ExecuteTable<Employee>();